Who are the Institutional Holders in HDFC Bank Limited (HDB)?

 Sponsored

-The stock witnessed a -1.05% loss in the last 1 month and extending the period to 3 months gives it a -3.74%, and is -1.36% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.38% over the week and 1.76% over the month.
+The stock witnessed a 1.63% loss in the last 1 month and extending the period to 3 months gives it a -0.57%, and is 1.95% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.28% over the week and 1.44% over the month.

 HDFC Bank Limited (HDB) Analyst Forecasts